 If the library does not own the item you would like to place on course reserve, you may request that we purchase a copy via the form below.
-The librarians will decide whether or not the books is appropriate for the library’s general collection, and if so, we will purchase one copy of the item.
-Requesting Materials for the Library Collection.
+The librarians will decide whether or not the books are appropriate for the library’s general collection, and if so, we will purchase one copy of the item.

 Professors’ personal items may also be placed on Course Reserve.
 We will assign the item a temporary barcode and allow students to check the material out from the library.